-1. Open the printer.
+1. Unlock (if locked) and then open the printer.
 Remember that you need to pull the release latch levers toward the front of the printer.

 2. Open the media roll holders.
 Pull the media guides open with your free hand and place the media roll on the roll holders and release the guides.
 Orient the media roll so that its printing surface will be up as it passes over the platen (drive) roller.